linrunner/tlp-doc/faq/battery.rst

 .. _faq-how-to-disable-thresholds:

-How to disable the charge thresholds?
+How to remove the charge thresholds?
 -------------------------------------
 As explained :ref:`above <faq-battery-care>`, in many cases the charge thresholds are persistently stored in the hardware.